 The dancers are all excellent – one almost misses the quick metamorphoses from child to adult – which are among the choreography’s masterful touches.
 It is perhaps a little gentle, particularly as the story is not made much of, though wild oriental caprices are enjoyable.
 One never senses the danger of nightmare, much as one is seduced by the fantasy of dreams.

 It is beautiful, and this will more than suffice, not perhaps as art – but that is pompous.
 It will produce wonder, which, like dream, and perhaps nightmare, is always the beginning of art.

-The Nutcracker is on at the Coliseum until 5th January 2014, for further information visit here.
+The Nutcracker is at the Coliseum until 5th January 2014.
+For further information visit the show’s website here.